Dorultan-C/ERP-Electrica/dev_notes/stack_specs.md

 All real-time functionality must use Socket.IO server on backend and Socket.IO client on web and mobile Backend must emit events immediately after any data changes, and clients must update automatically—no polling or alternative real-time methods allowed
 Shared theme/design tokens exported in a TS file so that web and mobile have consistent styling For complex components, create shared component files where possible, so web and mobile can reuse logic while applying platform-specific wrappers.
-Always put state, behaviour, and permission checks in the shared logic file.
+Always put state, behaver, and permission checks in the shared logic file.
 Only styling or platform-specific tweaks go in .web.tsx or .native.tsx